 05 August 2008 - South African human rights delegation ignores peace process, endorses "non-violent struggle"

-The concluding statement of the South African human rights delegation that recently traveled to Israel and the Palestinian territories has been excerpted and published in the South African press today.
+of the South African human rights delegation that recently traveled to Israel and the Palestinian territories has been excerpted and published in the South African press today.

 It makes absolutely no reference to the ongoing peace process, and says nothing about the two-state solution, which evidently the members of the group couldn't agree on.
 Instead, the declaration endorses the "small movement of Palestinian-Israeli joint non-violent struggle."